Asbestos Home Insurance: Does Coverage Pay for Removal or Abatement?

 Disclosure Requirements

-There is no federal law requiring homeowners to disclose asbestos to their insurance company the same way lead paint must be disclosed in real estate transactions.
-However, general insurance principles require policyholders to disclose known material facts that could affect the insurer's risk assessment.
+There is no federal law requiring homeowners to disclose asbestos to their insurance company.
+The EPA has confirmed that federal law does not even require sellers to tell buyers that a home contains asbestos or vermiculite, though state or local requirements often do.
+General insurance principles still require policyholders to answer application questions truthfully and disclose known material facts that could affect the insurer's risk assessment.

 Best practice: If you know your home contains asbestos, inform your insurer upfront.
 Hiding it and then filing an asbestos-related claim could be grounds for a denied claim or policy cancellation.